The Sleepwalkers: How Europe Went to War in 1914: Summary

 Clark's final thesis is that the beginning of the war was the result of a chain of decisions made by different actors, which were by no means inevitable.
 The title of the book, The Sleepwalkers, corresponds to this:

+In this sense, the protagonists of 1914 were sleepwalkers, watchful but unseeing, haunted by dreams, yet blind to the reality of the horror they were about to bring into the world.

 Key arguments

 Clark refocused the origins back to the Balkans and sought to redistribute agency back to the diplomats.
 He assigned responsibility to all of the Great Powers, paying particular attention to Germany, Austria-Hungary, France and Russia.
 Clark argues that the Germanic powers sought a localised war to punish Serbia, but in doing so knowingly risked war with Russia.
 For its part Russia accepted the risk of war by upsetting the balance of power in the Balkans in 1912-13, encouraging anti-Austrian irredentism, and deciding to support Serbia come what may.
 France did not restrain Russia, positively encouraging her to face down the Germans and support Serbia in 1914.
 Clark concludes that while all the continental powers risked a general war, none sought that war.

 Clark notes the speed of the crisis rendered diplomacy futile: "German efforts at mediation – which suggested that Austria should "Halt in Belgrade" and use the occupation of the Serbian capital to ensure its terms were met – were rendered futile by the speed of Russian preparations, which threatened to force the Germans to take counter–measures before mediation could begin to take effect".

 Furthermore, while Clark does not seek to place responsibility on Russia alone, he places more emphasis on Russian actions than many previous historians, stating: "Yes, the Germans declared war on Russia before the Russians declared war on Germany.
 But by the time that happened, the Russian government had been moving troops and equipment to the German front for a week.
 The Russians were the first great power to issue an order of general mobilisation and the first Russo-German clash took place on German, not on Russian soil, following the Russian invasion of East Prussia.
 That doesn't mean that the Russians should be 'blamed' for the outbreak of war.
 Rather it alerts us to the complexity of the events that brought war about and the limitations of any thesis that focuses on the culpability of one actor."

 The book challenges the imputation, hitherto widely accepted by mainstream scholars since 1919, of a peculiar "war guilt" on the part of the German Empire, instead mapping carefully the complex mechanism of events and misjudgements that led to war.
 There was, in 1914, nothing inevitable about it.
 Risks inherent in the strategies pursued by the various governments involved had been taken before without catastrophic consequences: this now enabled leaders to follow similar approaches while not adequately evaluating or recognising those risks.
 Among international experts many saw this presentation by Clark of his research and insights as groundbreaking.